deapesh/redknot-horseshoecrab-learning/index.md

 	Uploaded on: 2021
 	https://www.youtube.com/watch?v=QYqSQpWaDjM

-- quick exlplanation of horseshoe crab eggs
+- quick explanation of horseshoe crab eggs
 - image of horseshoe crabs
 - image of spawning in the night and volunteers collecting data
 - audio of the typical beach (Laughing Gulls in background)